-Documents received after publication of the Agenda and considered by the F&A Committee in its deliberation will be available for inspection only via electronic document transfer, due to the COVID-19 outbreak.
+Documents received after publication of the Agenda and considered by the Board of Directors in its deliberation will be available for inspection only via electronic document transfer, due to the COVID-19 outbreak.
 See the COVID-19 provisions outlined below.
 Please call or email the Executive Director during normal business hours if you require access to any such documents.